Nexedi/jio/docs/complex_queries.rst

           "type": "string",
           "format": "simple",
           "default": "simple",
-          "description": "The type is used to recognize the query type."
+          "description": "Type is used to recognize the query type."
         },
         "operator": {
           "type": "string",